Welcome to The Thylacine Museum, an online scientific and

 ecological niche.
 Apart from the notable differences in dentition,

-to the placental mammals found elsewhere in the world.
+mammals found elsewhere in the world.

 The last survivor of an ancient and once diverse family of carnivorous